SanjoSolutions/consciousness-research/README.md

 * Surrendering ones will (at depth) to God seems to calibrate at 850.
 * Devotional acts seem to calibrate at 540.

-## Recommended pracices for consciousness calibration
+## Recommended practices for consciousness calibration

 * Always ask for permission before you calibrate something.
 * Always state explicitly the intention to serve God (i.e. in the form of "In the name of the highest good").